AussieSeaweed/gameservice/docs/source/interact.rst

    # True if the player can mark the corresponding coordinate.
    player.can_mark(0, 0)

+   # The board of the game.
+   game.board
+   # An iterator of empty coordinates of the game.
+   game.empty_coordinates
-   # Gets the winner of the game (either None or one of the players).
+   # The winner of the game (either None or one of the players).
    game.winner